The complete guide to change manager roles and responsibilities

 What to do if your company lacks a change manager or change management function

-Assigning responsibility: Identify a team or individual to take on change management responsibilities, even if not as their primary role.
+Assigning responsibility: Identify a team or individual to take on change management responsibilities, even if it is not their primary role.

 Implementing standard processes: Develop and enforce basic change management processes to ensure some level of control and consistency.